markif/ExplorativeAnalysisChallenge_HS2019/Readme.md

 exit
 ```

-Start the docker container that runs a Jupyter Notebook which can be used to access the database (please do not forget to replace `path_to_your_jupyter_files` with the actual path where you want to store the files on your computer - e.g. `$(pwd)` on linux for your current folder).
+Start the docker container that runs a Jupyter Notebook which can be used to access the database (please do not forget to replace `path_to_your_jupyter_files` with the actual path where you want to store the files on your computer - e.g. `$(pwd)` on Linux for your current folder).

 Please see the console output for the URL (with token) to use in your browser.
 ```bash